Giving All To The Master. AG Sunday School Manual

 He knew the hearts of all people and was aware of the harsh legalism and hypocrisy of most of the Pharisees.
 However, He came to reach out to and minister to all the lost, which include men like this.
 Jesus was aware the Pharisees Would eventually become some of His fiercest enemies, but they would not be able to say they had not heard the truth.

-PEOPLE ALSO READ: Christian Leadership.
-AG Adult Sunday School Manual
+PEOPLE ALSO READ: Jesus Teaches About True Greatness.
+AG Adult Sunday School Manual.

 Question for Application